anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 These readings are used on the fourth Sunday _after_ the Epiphany (the Sunday between 28 January and 3 February).

-Displaced if Candlemas falls (or is celebrated) on a Sunday.
+Displaced if the Presentation falls (or is celebrated) on a Sunday.

 Year A

 RCL has Matthew 5.1-12 as the Gospel reading, with related readings from Micah 6.1-8 and Psalm 15.
-Note that Matthew 5.1-12 is the Gospel reading for All Saints' Day.
+(NB: Matthew 5.1-12 is set for All Saints' Day.)
 Micah 6.1-8, however, is not included elsewhere.

 * **1 Corinthians 1.18-31** continues the series in 1 Corinthians 1-3 (overlapping by one verse), and is about 'the message of the cross' and 'Christ the power of God and the wisdom of God'.
 (Also set for Tuesday of Holy Week.)
 * **John 2.1-11** is the account of Jesus turning water into wine, by which he 'revealed his glory' (an Epiphany theme).
 This account features in Years A, B and C, each time on a different Sunday of Epiphany.
 Here, the focus is on God's provision. **1 Kings 17.8-16** is about Elijah's provision of meal and oil to a widow who was running out. **Psalm 36.5-10** is about God's provision: 'They shall be satisfied with the abundance of your house; they shall drink from the river of your delights.
 For with you is the well of life'.